Mizuho Boosts Graphic Packaging (NYSE:GPK) Price Target to $27.00

 Graphic Packaging (NYSE:GPK) had its price target increased by Mizuho from $25.00 to $27.00 in a research report sent to investors on Friday, The Fly reports.

-Several other research firms have also recently issued reports on GPK.
+A number of other analysts have also weighed in on the company.
+Royal Bank of Canada raised their target price on Graphic Packaging from $22.00 to $25.00 and gave the company an outperform rating in a research note on Thursday, October 28th.
 Raymond James began coverage on Graphic Packaging in a report on Tuesday, November 23rd.
 They issued a strong-buy rating and a $24.50 price target on the stock.
-Royal Bank of Canada raised their target price on Graphic Packaging from $22.00 to $25.00 and gave the stock an outperform rating in a report on Thursday, October 28th.
-Robert W. Baird raised their target price on Graphic Packaging from $24.00 to $30.00 and gave the stock an outperform rating in a report on Friday.
-KeyCorp cut Graphic Packaging from a sector weight rating to an underweight rating and set a $17.00 target price on the stock. in a report on Tuesday, January 18th.
-Finally, Citigroup raised their target price on Graphic Packaging from $22.00 to $24.00 and gave the stock a buy rating in a report on Wednesday, October 27th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating, ten have given a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of $23.16.
+KeyCorp cut Graphic Packaging from a sector weight rating to an underweight rating and set a $17.00 price target on the stock. in a report on Tuesday, January 18th.
+Robert W. Baird raised their price target on Graphic Packaging from $24.00 to $30.00 and gave the company an outperform rating in a report on Friday.
+Finally, BMO Capital Markets cut Graphic Packaging from an outperform rating to a market perform rating and decreased their price target for the company from $23.00 to $20.00 in a report on Monday, December 20th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, Graphic Packaging currently has a consensus rating of Buy and a consensus price target of $23.16.

 Shares of NYSE:GPK opened at $20.22 on Friday.
 Graphic Packaging has a twelve month low of $15.84 and a twelve month high of $21.76.
 The firm has a market cap of $6.21 billion, a PE ratio of 29.30, a price-to-earnings-growth ratio of 0.40 and a beta of 1.16.
 The company has a debt-to-equity ratio of 2.23, a quick ratio of 0.53 and a current ratio of 1.31.
 The business has a fifty day moving average of $19.19 and a 200-day moving average of $19.67.